astramieri/hr-app-forms/README.md

 - **Oracle Forms & Reports**
     - Built with Oracle Fusion Middleware
-- **Oracle HR Schema**
-    - Uses the sample schema for relational data
 - **Oracle Database**
     - Supports the backend operations

 Feel free to clone and modify the application for your own projects or learning purposes.